Introduction

 Beyond CUDA: A New Programming Model

-- Automatic Memory Management: The compiler handles complex memory tiling and sharing patterns that would require extensive manual coding in CUDA.
+- Automatic Memory Handling: The compiler takes responsibility for complex memory tiling and data placement, tasks requiring painstaking manual effort in CUDA.

 Achieving Performance Without the Pain

-- Triton-generated kernels for operations like matrix multiplication routinely achieve 80-95% of the performance of hand-tuned CUDA kernels.
+- Triton-generated kernels for fundamental operations like matrix multiplication often hit 80-95% of the throughput of expert-crafted CUDA code.

-- Complex operations that would take hundreds of lines in CUDA can often be expressed in dozens of lines of Triton code.
+- Algorithms requiring hundreds of lines of dense CUDA can often be expressed in a few dozen lines of Triton, improving readability and maintainability dramatically.

 Flash Attention: A Triton Success Story